CodehanceHQ/Tutorials/rails/02 - ruby/03 - access-control.md

 test2 = Test2.new
 puts test2.public_method

-# Answer: The code will raise a NoMethodError because private methods cannot be called with an explicit receiver.
-# The correct code should call private_method without `self`:
-class Test2
-  def public_method
-    private_method
-  end
-end

 # Question 3: Explain why the following code does not work and how to fix it:
 class Test3
   protected